 They text me when they find new places they want me to see and constantly send me pics and don’t get embarrassed when I dance in the streets and make me laugh until water comes from my eyes.
 Most of them will probably never read this, because they always want the stories firsthand and don’t really get what I do, but they like my drive and my dream and they support that.
 Some have been around for years, and some only cross my life for a few hours, but they keep me moving.

-In truth, my friends were the reason I was exposed to travel in the first place, visiting them all around the U.S. and beyond (Arielle, Stephanie, Vanessa, Matt, Maria, Michelle — love you guys long time), and for their support and shared perspectives, I am eternally grateful.
+In truth, my friends were the reason I was exposed to travel in the first place, visiting them all around the U.S. and beyond (Arielle, Stephanie, Vanessa, Matt, Maria, Michelle — love you guys long time), and for their support and shared perspectives, I am forever grateful.

 10- What Are Some Fun Facts About You?